Your Guide to Selling Wholesale

 Accepting payments

-To keep track of large numbers of units and general sales you need a payment system you can trust.
-When dealing with bulk wholesale orders, keeping track of invoices, and making sure all payments are accounted for, is a must when maintaining client relationships.
-With Square invoices, you can manage everything on one platform – from sending digital invoices to accepting customer payments, and even tracking unpaid orders.
+Manage large numbers of units and general sales with a payment system you can trust.
+The ability to deal with bulk wholesale orders, keep track of invoices and ensure all payments are accounted for is essential when maintaining client relationships.

-Make sure you have everything you need to get started with Square, whether that’s the appropriate marketing tools to get your name out there, or a reliable platform from which to build your wholesale brand.
+Make sure you have everything you need to get started with Square, whether that’s the appropriate marketing tools to get your name out there or a reliable platform from which to build your wholesale brand.

 Related